ShreyasAchal/SNULife-BatchPage/README.md

 - Edit files directly within the Codespace and commit and push your changes once you're done.

-**Use your preferred IDE**
+**Use your preferred IDE locally**
 You can clone this repo and work locally using any IDE of your choice.

-The only requirement is having Node.js & npm installed – [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+The only requirement is Node.js & npm installed – [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: